Indesit W103UK washing machine review

 To be fair, it's unlikely you will ever need to replace a mains cable, but this highlights a problem with buying very cheap washing machines.
 To call an Indesit engineer out, if you damaged the mains cable, would currently cost approximately £89 plus the cost of the mains cable & suppressor (£30?) which will be over half the purchasing price of the machine.
 Imagine the cost if the motor, programmer or drum needed replacing.

-If you are interested in the pros and cons of cheap washing machines verses quality washing machines you might want to read Buying a new washing machine advice
+If you are interested in the pros and cons of cheap washing machines verses quality washing machines you might want to read Buying washing machines advice

 I initially thought the installation instructions were missing until I found them (bizarrely) on page 10.
 Puzzlingly, the instruction book shows you how to use the washing machine before telling you how to unpack and install it.